 Underwood University firmly believes in maintaining the security and privacy of all its records.
-UU follows the Family Educational Rights and Privacy Act of 1974 regarding student records:
+UU complies with the Family Educational Rights and Privacy Act of 1974 regarding student records:

 The Family Educational Rights and Privacy Act of 1974, also known as the Buckley Amendment, is a federal regulation that protects the privacy of student education records.
 It applies to all schools that may receive funds from the US Department of Education.
 In accordance with FERPA, certain information designated as “directory information” may be released without prior consent of the student, unless the student has forbidden its disclosure, in writing, to the Registrar’s Office.
 Typically, “directory information” includes information such as name, address, telephone listing, date and place of birth, participation in officially recognized activities and sports, and dates of attendance.
 The written request must be submitted no fewer than two weeks prior to the beginning of any academic term.
 It will stay in effect until rescinded in writing by the student.
 The University will assume that a student does not object to the release of Directory Information unless the student files this written notification.
 Students may waive their rights under FERPA by completing a Waiver Form, available in the Registrar’s Office.